The connection between LGBTQ mental health and debt stress

 Topics covered on LGBTQ mental health and money

 - 44% have less than $1K saved, 19% have $0

 - 52% concerned about lack of savings

-The contradictory numbers re: income and worry
+The contradictory numbers regarding income and anxiety

-- 66% earn income higher than median
+- 66% earn income higher than the median

 - 82% worry about money monthly

 - Impact of student loan, credit card debt

 - Spend on dining out, travel and entertainment